spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `unset AWS_ACCESS_KEY_ID; unset AWS_SECRET_ACCESS_KEY; unset AWS_SESSION_TOKEN`
 - `cd secrets`

-Since we use sops to encrypt and decrypt the secret files, we need to fetch the *.sops.yaml* file from S3 (this was created in *terraform-deploy/aws-codecommit-secret/kms-codecommit*):
+Since we use sops to encrypt and decrypt the secret files, we need to fetch the *.sops.yaml* file from S3 (this was created in *terraform-deploy/kms-codecommit*):

-- `awsudo arn:aws:iam::<account-id>:role/<deployment-name>-secrets-repo-setup aws s3 cp s3://<deployment-name>-sops-config/.sops.yaml .sops.yaml`
+- `awsudo $ADMIN_ARN aws s3 cp s3://<deployment-name>-sops-config/.sops.yaml .sops.yaml`
-- `git add .sops.yaml`

 **BUG**:  it is necessary to manually insert the ARN of the encrypt role into *.sops.yaml* (the encrypt role is able to encrypt and decrypt).
 You can see an example of an updated file [here](https://github.com/spacetelescope/jupyterhub-deploy/blob/staging/doc/example-sops.yaml).